mtik00/invoicer/README.md

 The downside, of course, is that changes need to take place in both places.
 Suggestion: Do the changes in the full BS4 version, then store a Premailer version, then hack that to work.

+The upside is that the invoice the users sees on `/invoice` is the exact same HTML that goes into the body of the email.
+If something's not right, the user should notice right away.